sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Go back to the main ArgoCD UI and see "_Auto sync is enabled_" is showing under "Sync status".

-Now, make a very human mistake and delete some other vote-app resources in your project.
+Now, make a very human mistake and delete some other vote-app resources in your project (e.g. project gitops-user1).

 Make a change in OpenShift and see it is "healed" by ArgoCD, for example: